 We consider the investment approach to be a combination of active management and strong risk discipline.
 We seek to add financial alpha and positive environmental and/or social impact.
 Our process is one of positive selection in identifying and verifying impact fixed income securities that offer attractive financial risk/return characteristics, as well as positive impact, and incorporating these into mainstream portfolio management.

-Our verification process is designed to identify impact and to incorporate ESG criteria into the selection process for our investable universe.
-Our investment universe encompasses green, social and sustainable bonds - these are defined as bonds supporting environmental and social activities/projects - and we also include debt of highly sustainable and responsible issuers.
-The verification process is one of positive selection to identify and screen both issues and issuers for meaningful and measurable impact and we invest only in bonds that fulfil our stringent criteria.
+Our verification process includes both sustainability and credit assessments.
+Our investment universe encompasses green, social and sustainable bonds.
+These bonds are defined as bonds supporting environmental and social activities/projects, and we can also include unlabelled bonds by highly sustainable and responsible issuers.
+The verification process is one of positive selection to identify and screen both issues and issuers for meaningful and measurable impact.
+We invest only in bonds that fulfil our stringent criteria.
 These include credit worthiness of the issuer, environmental/social benefits and the ability to determine that proceeds are dedicated to positive impact.

-Our verification and credit team build the SPECTRUM Bond® and SPECTRUM aligned universe of eligible bonds for the portfolios through positive selection:
+Our verification process encompasses both our sustainability and credit teams review.
+They build the SPECTRUM Bond® and SPECTRUM aligned universe of eligible bonds for the portfolios through positive selection across the following criteria:

-Responsible - Responsible issuers with strong integrity and standards, as well as a clear commitment to a sustainable business model.
-Criteria include: business practice, motivation, action and affirmation.
+R ESPONSIBLE ISSUER Issuers with strong integrity and ESG standards, as well as a clear commitment to a sustainable model.
+Criteria include: positive ESG policies, programs and performance.

-Use of Proceeds - Ability to determine use of proceeds to assure funded activities meet the AIM criteria.
+U SE OF PROCEEDS Ability to determine use of proceeds in the issuer framework to assure funded activities meet the AIM criteria.
 Criteria include: separate accounting for impact bond proceeds, external review, project alignment.